chenaciousD/website/content/projects/GenAIPerpsective/index.md

  **Read more**

- I found Geoffrey Litt's article on [Malleable Software](https://www.geoffreylitt.com/2023/03/25/llm-end-user-programming.html) to be particualrly insightful here as well.
+ I also found Geoffrey Litt's article on [Malleable Software](https://www.geoffreylitt.com/2023/03/25/llm-end-user-programming.html) to be particularly insightful if you want to read more about end-user programming.